Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Seguridad Social | From 205.88 €/month (tarifa plana: 88.64 €/month for the first 12 months) | Autónomo societario: minimum base 1,424.40 €/month (~448 €/month in 2026) |

-For more details on autónomo tax obligations, see our tax obligations guide.
+For more on an autónomo's tax obligations, see our tax obligations guide.

 Tax comparison: IRPF vs Impuesto sobre Sociedades

-This is the most significant long-term difference and the main reason to consider an SL.
+This is the most significant long-term difference and the main reason to consider forming an SL.

 Autónomo: progressive IRPF

-The autónomo pays Impuesto sobre la Renta de las Personas Físicas (IRPF), with a progressive scale:
+The autónomo pays Impuesto sobre la Renta de las Personas Físicas (IRPF), on a progressive scale:

 |---|---|